Jusblazm/Jusblazm/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ... python and php
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... discord - Jusblazm#5772
+- 📫 How to reach me ... discord - Jusblazm

 <!---
 Jusblazm/Jusblazm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.